Lisbeth F.K. Holter Brudal

 Lisbeth F.K.
-Holter Brudal (born 19 September 1935) is a Norwegian psychologist living in Oslo, Norway.
-She is particularly known for her pioneer work in the areas of birth psychology and communication.
+Holter Brudal (19 September 1935 – 20 December 2025) was a Norwegian psychologist, particularly known for her pioneer work in the areas of birth psychology and communication.

 Biography

-Lisbeth F.K.
-Holter Brudal is the granddaughter of Anathon August Fredrik Aall (1867 – 1943) who internationally was a well known philosopher and psychologist.

-Aall was one of the founders of Institute of Psychology in Oslo in 1909.
+Brudal is the granddaughter of Anathon Aall, an internationally known philosopher and psychologist.
+He was one of the founders of Institute of Psychology in Oslo in 1909.
 Aall was professor and leader of Institute of Psychology for nearly 30 years.

-Lisbeth F.K.
-Holter Brudal graduated as a psychologist in 1964.
-She has a Doctor of Philosophy degree from the Faculty of Medicine at the University of Oslo (PhD.), specialising in clinical psychology.
-She is married to psychologist Paul Jan Brudal, who is a specialist in clinical psychology and an author.
-They have two children and five grandchildren.
+Brudal graduated as a psychologist in 1964.
+She had a Doctor of Philosophy degree from the Faculty of Medicine at the University of Oslo (PhD.), specialising in clinical psychology.
+She was married to psychologist Paul Jan Brudal, a specialist in clinical psychology and an author.
+They had two children and five grandchildren.

+Brudal died on 20 December 2025, at the age of 90.

 Work

-For several years Brudal was a lecturer and assistant professor at the Institute of Psychology at the University of Oslo.
+For several years, Brudal was a lecturer and assistant professor at the Institute of Psychology at the University of Oslo.
 In 1985 she founded the Institute of Tocology (the study of birth) and Family Psychology which is a private institute, and she remained head of the institute until 2011.
 The institute has at times had four affiliated psychologists, focusing especially on the treatment of people in crisis.
 For many years the institute collaborated with the university's Institute of Psychology in the areas of guidance and teaching of students.
-In 2012 specialist in clinical psychology Gro Vatne Brean became the new head of the Institute of Tocology and Family Psychology.

-In 2016 founded Lisbeth F.K.
-Holter Brudal together with colleagues the Institute of Empathic Communication (IEC).
-She is head of the institute.

-Brudal is especially known for having developed a separate area within psychology: Birth Psychology.
-In the context of this pioneering work she has done research on men's psychological reactions associated with pregnancy, childbirth and postnatal care.
-She has taught for many years, held courses and supervised health workers in birth psychology and crisis intervention in Sweden.
-For this work Brudal now receives a pension from Sweden.
+In 2016, Brudal, together with colleagues, co-founded the Institute of Empathic Communication (IEC).
+She was known for having developed a separate area within psychology: Birth Psychology.
+In the context of this pioneering work she did research on men's psychological reactions associated with pregnancy, childbirth and postnatal care.
+She taught for many years, held courses and supervised health workers in birth psychology and crisis intervention in Sweden.

-Lisbeth F.K.
-Holter Brudal is also a pioneer in the field of communication, having developed a tool for communication - Empathic Communication (EC).
-She has published a series of films about this tool and its usage.
-Brudal is known for her versatile professional profile and has published 18 books and several articles on subjects such as birth psychology, psychological crises, psychopathy, dreams, consciousness, positive psychology and empathy.
+Brudal was a pioneer in the field of communication, having developed a tool for communication - Empathic Communication (EC).
+She published a series of films about this tool and its usage.

+Brudal was known for her versatile professional profile and has published 18 books and several articles on subjects such as birth psychology, psychological crises, psychopathy, dreams, consciousness, positive psychology and empathy.
 The books have been translated into several languages, including Russian.
 She has also written a novel.

-In 2015 Lisbeth F.K.Brudal launched her book: Empathic Communication: The Missing Link.
-In January 2015 the book was no. 1 on the best seller list on Amazon in three categories: Emotions & Feelings, Parenting, Professional Development.
+In 2015, Brudal launched her book: Empathic Communication: The Missing Link.
+In January 2015, the book was no. 1 on the best seller list on Amazon in three categories: Emotions & Feelings, Parenting, Professional Development.